California governor outlines $12 billion deficit and freeze on immigrant health program access

 A freeze on immigrant health care

-His decision to freeze health care enrollment for immigrants highlights Newsom's struggle to protect his liberal policy priorities amid budget challenges in his final years on the job.
+His decision highlights Newsom's struggle to protect his liberal policy priorities against budget challenges in his final years on the job and as he weighs his next political move, which could include a presidential run.

-He now opens budget negotiations with lawmakers and it’s unclear how Democrats who control the Legislature will react to his plan to freeze new Medi-Cal enrollment for some immigrants.
-A final budget proposal must be signed by June.
-California’s budget is by far the largest among states.
+Immigration has become a politically potent issue nationally.
+Nearly half of Americans approve of President Donald Trump's tougher immigration approach, according to an AP-NORC poll conducted in April.
+Meanwhile, Republicans in Congress have threatened to reduce Medicaid money for states that enroll immigrants living in the country illegally.

+The freeze does not mean California is backing away from its support for immigrants, Newsom said.

+“No state has done more than the state of California, no state will continue to do more than the state of California by a long shot.
+And that’s a point of pride,” he said.

-California was among one of the first states to extend free health care benefits to all poor adults regardless of their immigration status last year, an ambitious plan touted by Newsom to help the nation's most populous state to inch closer to a goal of universal health care.
-But the cost for such expansion ran $2.7 billion more than the administration had anticipated.
+California was among one of the first states to extend free health care benefits to all poor adults regardless of their immigration status last year, an ambitious plan touted by Newsom to help the nation's most populous state inch closer to a goal of universal health care.
+But the cost ran $2.7 billion more than the administration had anticipated.

 Under Newsom's plan, low-income adults without legal status will no longer be eligible to apply for Medi-Cal, the state's Medicaid program, starting in 2026.
 Those who are already enrolled won't be kicked off their plans, and the changes won't impact children.
 Newsom didn't say how long the freeze would last.